Sam Horsfield out of US Open after positive coronavirus test

 Live on

-Horsfield, the second golfer to test positive ahead of the US Open after PGA Tour Rookie of the Year Scottie Sheffler, will be replaced in the field by Slovakia's Rory Sabbatini.
+Horsfield, the second golfer to test positive ahead of the US Open after PGA Tour Rookie of the Year Scottie Scheffler, will be replaced in the field by Slovakia's Rory Sabbatini.